Working with WebAssembly and WASI 0.2 components 2026-05-28

 wasm-tools print basic.wasm > basic.wat

-For now we'll only try running it in a browser.
+For now we'll only try running our WASM file in a browser.
 For this, let's make a very simple index.html file that can run this basic.wasm file we've produced:

 <!DOCTYPE html>